view_context: Dynamic page

 Unit Summary

 As teenagers become more aware of the world around them, they feel an innate need to belong.
-In this 7th grade unit, students will explore what it means to belong.
-The unit will delve into the science behind the universal human need to belong, allowing students to reflect on their own experiences and understand the importance of relationships and connections.
-Students will also explore what it means to belong to a culture or community through the experiences of teenagers, both fictional and real, in poems, short stories, and essays.
-Through engaging with diverse literary works, like poems and short stories, they will see examples of teenagers who are discovering what makes them unique and how their individual identities contribute to a larger collective.
-By the end of this unit, students will not only have a deeper understanding of what it means to belong but also a newfound appreciation for the richness that comes from embracing diversity and individuality within a community.
+In this seventh-grade unit, students explore what it means to belong.
+The unit delves into the science behind the universal human need to belong, allowing students to reflect on their own experiences and understand the importance of relationships and connections.
+Students also explore what it means to belong to a culture or community through the experiences of teenagers, both fictional and real, in poems, short stories, and essays.
+Through engaging with diverse literary works, like poems and short stories, they see examples of teenagers who are discovering what makes them unique and how their individual identities contribute to a larger collective.
+By the end of this unit, students not only have a deeper understanding of what it means to belong but also a newfound appreciation for the richness that comes from embracing diversity and individuality within a community.

 Fishtank Plus for ELA